Below is a good article on performance bonds and why you need to clearly state the requirements for demand.

 It's a reminder for all of us that the language in the bond matters.
 You don't want to gloss over this simple step as it can be a big reason that you choose a particular contractor or go a certain way on a project.
 However, messing up this detail can be costly - either by losing out on the bond or having to go through the court process.

-A reminder to clearly state requirements for demand under performance bond
+A reminder to clearly state requirements for demand under these types of bonds

-The recent decision of England’s Technology and Construction Court in Lukoil Mid-East Ltd v Barclays bank PLC EWHC 166 (TCC) is a useful reminder to clearly state in a performance bond any requirements that a demand made under it must meet, in order to avoid disputes, as in this case.
+The recent decision of England’s Technology and Construction Court in Lukoil Mid-East Ltd v Barclays bank PLC EWHC 166 (TCC) is a useful reminder to clearly state in the bond any requirements that a demand made under it must meet, in order to avoid disputes, as in this case.

 The Claimant, Lukoil Mid-East Ltd (Lukoil), had engaged Baker Hughes Asia Pacific Ltd (BH) to drill and complete 23 production oil wells in Iraqi oil fields (the Contract).
 Pursuant to the Contract, BH delivered to Lukoil an irrevocable, unconditional, on demand, performance bond of some US$7.1 million, issued by the Defendant bank, Barclays.
 The bond provided that from the date of its issuance, Barclays was responsible for payment of US$7.1 million in full at Lukoil’s first written request to Barclays, made before the expiry date, if BH failed to fulfil the contractual provisions, on the condition (Condition 4) that no amendment had been made to the Contract between Lukoil and BH impacting on the timely performance of the works under it.